cisco/ChezScheme/IMPLEMENTATION.md

 See also:

-   Nanopass compiler infrastructure.
-   Dipanwita Sarkar.
-   Indiana University PhD dissertation, 2008
+> *Nanopass compiler infrastructure* by Dipanwita Sarkar, Indiana University PhD dissertation, 2008

-   A Nanopass Framework for Commercial Compiler Development.
-   Andrew W. Keep.
-   Indiana University PhD dissertation, 2013
+> *A Nanopass Framework for Commercial Compiler Development* by Andrew W. Keep, Indiana University PhD dissertation, 2013

 Note that the core macro expander always converts its input to the `Lsrc` intermediate form.
 That intermediate form can be converted back